lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

-To derive the perspective projection matrix, we solve for the clip coordinate functions {math}`\phi_{h}, \phi_{v}, \phi_{d}` indirectly using the auxiliary functions {math}`\xi_{h}, \xi_{v}, \xi_{d}` in {ref}`eq_persp_ndc2`, and use the constraints of on the orthographic view volume to compute the functions.
+To derive the perspective projection matrix, we solve for the clip coordinate functions {math}`\phi_{h}, \phi_{v}, \phi_{d}` indirectly using the auxiliary functions {math}`\xi_{h}, \xi_{v}, \xi_{d}` in {ref}`eq_persp_ndc2`, and use the constraints on the orthographic view volume to compute the auxiliary functions.
 To establish constraints, we need to talk about some well chosen points.
 We need to construct the maps {math}`\xi_{h}, \xi_{v}, \xi_{d}` such that the parametrization of the orthographic view volume maps to the parametrization of the canonical view volume.
 That it, such that coordinates map as